 I would suggest that a moisturizer with SPF 30 is good enough, especially for the winter season.
 Just apply it regularly in liberal amounts at least two to three times a day.

 This will help in offering better sun protection rather than going for a higher SPF and just applying it once if you have dry skin.

 Toners contain alcohol which pretty much removes all the natural oils from the skin and scrubs cause abrasions on dry skin.

 Alcohol-free toners are good for extra hydration and prepare your skin for better absorption.
 You can use a sheet mask for some extra hydration.

 7. Avoid using any kind of scrubs or exfoliators.

 Exfoliating the skin can address dullness by removing dead skin cells.
-If you do want to use any kind of an exfoliator, you can go for a salicylic acid or a glycolic acid wash or a face wash just once a week.
+If you do want to use any kind of an exfoliator, you can go for a salicylic acid or a glycolic acid wash, or a face wash just once a week.

 These chemicals won’t cruelly scrape your skin.
 There is only going to gently exfoliate the top dead skin layer of your skin and expose the fresher skin.

 This will help in making your skin fresher and also help in better penetration of whatever active ingredients you apply on your face.
-So if you do want to exfoliate your skin using a chemical exfoliator.
+So if you do want to exfoliate your skin use a chemical exfoliator.

 But, An exfoliating serum can be the right choice if you struggle with flaky and dull skin.
 Also, retinol serum will help get rid of a dull complexion or dark spots.